griscz/beam-college/beam-college-dataflow/codelab.md

 Next step: run Dataflow template on Google Cloud
 <!-- ------------------------ -->
-## Run Dataflow template on Goolge Cloud
+## Run Dataflow template on Google Cloud
 Duration: 0:10:00

 To deploy the pipeline, refer to the template metadata file and pass the [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) required by the pipeline.